UT-Austin-RPL/amago/README.md

 ### **4. Pick an `Agent`**
 The `Agent` puts everything together and handles actor-critic RL training ontop of the outputs of the `TrajEncoder`.
 There are two high-level options:

-1. `Agent`: the default learning update is described in Appendix A of the paper.
+1. `Agent`: the default learning update described in Appendix A of the paper.
 It's an off-policy actor-critic (think [DDPG](https://spinningup.openai.com/en/latest/algorithms/ddpg.html)) with some stability tricks like random critic ensembling and training over multiple discount factors in parallel.

-2. `MultiTaskAgent`: The `Agent` training objectives depend on the scale of returns (`Q(s, a)`) across our dataset, which might be a problem when those returns vary widely... like when we're training on multiple tasks at the same time. `MultiTaskAgent` replaces critic regression with two-hot classification, and throws out the policy gradient in favor of filtered behavior cloning.
+2. `MultiTaskAgent`: The `Agent` training objectives depend on the scale of returns (`Q(s, a)`) across our dataset, which might be a problem when those returns vary widely, like when we're training on multiple tasks at the same time. `MultiTaskAgent` replaces critic regression with two-hot classification (as in [DreamerV3](https://arxiv.org/abs/2301.04104)), and throws out the policy gradient in favor of filtered behavior cloning.
 This update is much better in hybrid meta-RL/multi-task problems where we're optimizing multiple reward functions (like Meta-World ML45, Multi-Game Procgen, or Multi-Task BabyAI).
 We wrote a whole second paper about it (coming soon NeurIPS 24)!

 We can switch between them with:
 ```python